Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

-In practice, we need to be able to make estimates of two different types of bulk density, namely the bulk density of the whole soil and the *bulk density of the fine earth fraction* (particles <2mm) only.
+In practice, we need to be able to make estimates of two different types of bulk density, namely the bulk density of the whole soil and the *bulk density of the fine earth fraction* (particles <2 mm) only.
 Calculations such as those for total stocks of carbon are first applied using the bulk density of the fine earth fraction only but this value is then reduced in accordance with the volume proportion of the soil that is